albbaous/GWAS_phenotype/README.md

 ---
 ### Step 5 — GWAS format
--The `.fam` file in UKB has the following columns which correspond to Family ID (FIID), Individual ID (IID),  paternal ID, maternal ID and phenotype.
+- The `.fam` file in UKB has the following columns which correspond to Family ID (FIID), Individual ID (IID),  paternal ID, maternal ID and phenotype.

 ```
 ==> ukb22418_c9_b0_v2.fam <==